 Many prospects aren’t ready to talk to Sales early in their consideration.
 Sales might not want to talk to them.
 And that’s OK, that’s why we have lead nurturing.

-The limits of lead qualification machinery
+The limits of lead qualification and marketing automation

 Instead of promising sales leadership the moon and the stars, maybe we marketers need to be a little more realistic.
 Marketing can’t deliver BANT leads without an inside sales operation.
 Instead, Marketing can deliver leads that are most likely in the target market and more likely to have a desire to speak to Sales.
 Yes, most of those leads will not convert any time soon into revenue.
 But, neither will cold calling.
 That is the point of reference for marketing leads.